germanere/Donationwebsite/Readme.md

 ## Deployment Instructions
 To deploy the project on your local machine, follow these steps:
- - there are 2 way to deploy project
+ - there are 2 way to deploy project.

 1.Deploy by using spring boot application
 - Step 1: Install Java Development Kit (JDK) and MySQL on your computer.